Respect for human rights

 Mechanism for dialogue between employees and the company

 We respect the right of employees to join labor unions, freedom of association, and collective bargaining.
-Based on the labor agreement concluded between our company and J-OIL MILLS Labor Union, labor and management discuss various working conditions and cooperate to create a comfortable working environment.
+Based on the labor agreement concluded between our company and the J-OIL MILLS Labor Union, labor and management discuss various working conditions and cooperate to create a comfortable working environment.
 Our company has 727 labor union members, and the labor union membership rate is 100% (2023).

 Wage management